SidNachaloor/SidNachaloor.github.io/README.md

 4. Find next guess $x_{k+1} = x_k - \alpha_k \nabla f(x_k)$
 5. Rinse and repeat with new $x$ until $f(x_k)$ doesn't change much

+One of the cons of the Steepest Descent Method is that it can go back and forth in opposite directions.
+This may result in quite slow convergence for the method.
+It is still very useful when dealing with multivariate equations.

 ## Other Algorithms

 There are other algorithms that are used for optimization.
 Let's look at the Secant Method.